FilipaDurao/LPOO-eLMaze/README.md

 ### Work distribution and overall development time
 The project was developed, overall, equally by both members.
 Both members worked in all parts of the project (Desktop, Mobile, Networking, Design, Documentation, ...) and most of the code was developed in "pair programming" sessions.
 There were also meetings that took place in order to plan the project's structure and overall functionalities.</br>
 The amount of time spent in the project's development was equivalent by both members.
-The amount of working time dedicated to the project was around X hours (Sum of the number of working hours of both members).
+The amount of working time dedicated to the project was around **140 to 150 hours** (Sum of the number of working hours of both members, approximately half per member).

 ### User Manual
 The full user manual can be found under the folder **UserManual**.